Secrets - Hashicorp Vault

 Volterra supports vault authentication using either ‘approle’ or ‘token’.
 Users should make sure to have one of these configured in the vault.
 A sample configuration is shown below:

 Sample approle configuration:

 Sample token configuration:

-Step 5: Obtain the entity_id from ‘Access’ section to be used later as
+Obtain the entityid from ‘Access’ section to be used later as `Roleid` in Volterra configuration

 Select Authentication Parameters from available options.
 In this scenario, it is "Vault Authentication Parameters”